|

 it profitable.
 Michael Moore says of this film, “Required viewing for anyone

-than present history as a “parade of heros.”
+rather than present history as a “parade of heroes.”

 The